 Missouri's revenue per mile of \$73,041 currently ranks 40th in the nation.
-Missouri's state highway system, consisting of 33,890 miles, is the seventh largest system in the nation.
-In addition, Missouri ranks sixth nationally in number of bridges with 10,371 bridges.
+Missouri's state highway system, consisting of 33,845 miles, is the seventh largest system in the nation.
+In addition, Missouri ranks sixth nationally in number of bridges with 10,364 bridges.
 New Jersey's revenue per mile of \$1,086,768 ranks first.
 However, its state highway system includes only 2,323 miles and 2,371 bridges.

 The cost to build and maintain roads and bridges increased sharply during the past 10 years due to inflation.
-In contrast, revenues from fuel taxes continue to decrease as vehicles become more fuel efficient and people drive less.
+In contrast, revenues from fuel taxes continue to decrease as vehicles become more fuel efficient.

 MoDOT stretches transportation revenue as far as it can, in order to put as much as possible into roads and bridges.
 However, MoDOT's revenue per mile is likely to plummet if the current projections hold true.
 By 2020, MoDOT won't have enough state revenue to match federal funds.
 The unmatched funds will be given to other states instead.
-By fiscal year 2017, construction funding will not cover the cost of keeping Missouri's transportation system in the shape it is in today and won't begin to address the system expansion projects Missourians desire in their transportation system.
+Current funding barely covers the cost of maintaining our existing system and doesn't begin to address the system expansion projects Missourians desire in their transportation system.